 From Hirosaki Station in Aomori Prefecture, the Shirakami Sanchi Visitor Center is an hour away by the Konan bus bound for Tsugaru-Toge.
-From Akita, a train will get you to the same station in about the same time.

 Japan's outback, on the grandest scale imaginable

 The Shirakami area extends as far as you can see, and all of it is pristine forest filled with beautiful lakes, clean trails, raised walkways and ponds.
 What you'll hear are birds, wild animals and the sound of water and wind.
-Other people tend to be few and far between, which is what traveling in the outback is all about.

 A sea of beeches